Eryck13/BrowserSpoof/README.md

 Fill the proxies.txt file with proxies in the corresponding format.

-Now all you need to do is run ui.py and fill out the text fields and click the launch button!
+Now all you need to do is run spoof.exe and fill out the text fields and click the launch button!

 Please create an issue  if an issue arises.